top of page

 Don’t bunt.
 Aim out of the ball park.
 Aim for the company of immortals. – David Ogilvy

-Tommy Hilfiger ran his first advertising campaign in Time Square claiming to be “The Next Big Thing In Fashion.”
 Comparing himself to Ralph Lauren and Calvin Klein.
-This big idea would be the kick start his brand needed to grow into a fashion empire and cause disruption in the industry.
+This big idea would be the kickstart his brand needed to grow into a fashion empire and cause disruption in the industry.

 Read The JaxonLabs Guide For Business & Brand Development!
 JaxonLabs 6-Step Business Development Checklist The Ultimate Brand Development Guide